-Furthermore, because of IG and Gordon's significant active manipulation of ACK timings and packet drops, their extensibility to other protocols (e.g. QUIC, HTTPS, etc.) or applications (e.g. video) is severely limited relative to a more passive measurement approach.
+Furthermore, because of IG and Gordon's significant active manipulation of ACK timings and packet drops, their extensibility to other protocols with encryption (e.g. QUIC) or applications (e.g. video) is severely limited relative to a more passive measurement approach.

-Other classifiers: The literature prior to Gordon and IG includes other influential classifiers such as TBIT [42], CAAI [56], and DeePCCI [46], however, all of these approaches are superseded in both accuracy and coverage by Gordon and IG, therefore we focus our comparisons on these to prior approaches only.
+Other classifiers: The literature prior to Gordon and IG includes other influential classifiers such as TBIT [43] and CAAI [57], however, all of these approaches are superseded in both accuracy and coverage by Gordon and IG, therefore we focus our comparisons on these to prior approaches only.
+Other techniques that attempt to classify the CCA of a flow as it crosses a router (rather than classifying a server) such as DeePCCI [47] and DragonFly [19], are solving an orthogonal problem that is out of scope for this work.